dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 ## Operations supported

 Here you can see a short list/summary of all the operations that are supported, check [here](docs/operations.md) for full details and response samples.
+Some operations support skipping via a `skip` query string parameter, check [the operations page](docs/operations.md) for details.

 | VERB | URL | Description |
 | --- | --- | --- |